 Most of us haven’t been expecting to find anything serene or beautiful in depression.
 We’ve been trying to get rid of it.
-I believe that the goal, however, is the same – to have a fulfilling life.
+I believe that the goal, however, is the same – not just to heal depression but to have a fulfilling life.
 Meecham’s image captures the difficulty of sustaining wellness – however we want to define it.
 Working on the way our minds react to depression is an essential part of staying well.

 Preparation for Changing Belief

 Here are some of the practices and changes that have helped my mind shift its orientation toward depression.
 Each of these led to a deeper awareness and ability to refocus my mind on healing.

 - Writing: Writing is all about mental focus and staying with feeling.
 Working on this blog has had a big impact.
 As I learned after starting it, writing itself is a recognized form of therapy.
 Recalling specific incidents in detail and finding the words to describe them has helped to disempower their hold on my feelings.
 It has also helped me get more control over attention and reduce the distractions of anxiety.